Centre Mission Statement

-To develop teaching strategies which ensure that nursing graduates are fit to practice at the point of registration.
+To develop and enhance the teaching of clinical skills to ensure that Nursing & Midwifery graduates are fit to practice at the point of registration.

 The Nursing & Midwifery Clinical Education Centre (NMCEC), Queen’s University Belfast is one of the most advanced clinical skills centres in Europe where students learn and practice fundamental healthcare skills in a safe environment before undertaking clinical placements.

 NMCEC offers a range of resources to enhance and compliment the teaching of clinical skills.

 The centre comprises of four custom built rooms that replicate hospital ward areas with fully functioning beds medical air and suction etc. Each room has its own crash trolley and defibrillator for advanced training.

 There is an adult human patient simulator in each room with simulation babies and children available on request.
 A computerised resusci anne which gives you real time feedback via the display screen is stationed in each room and we also have a large range of Nursing and Midwifery training manikins available.

 All rooms are equipped with a PC and large TV display for viewing, videos, presentations and online training material.
 There are ceiling mounted cameras above most of our fourteen hospital bays for recording clinical skills and procedures performed by our students.
 These recording are for training and feedback purposes and are automatically archived and uploaded to our website for our students to view and critic at their convenience.